 The active total of COVID-19 cases in Fort McMurray is once again dropping.

-Locally, Fort McMurray added one new case and four recoveries which lowers the active total to 24.
+Locally, Fort McMurray added two new cases and four recoveries which lowers the active total to 27.

 The rural areas didn’t see any changes in the past 24 hours, keeping the total of active cases at six.